nobodyscripts/LeafBlowerScript/UsersettingsHelp.md

 MinerEnableVeins: (Default) true
 Enable auto enhance of vein jobs in Coal Vein tab.

+MinerEnableVeinRemoval: (Default) false
+Auto removes one of the coal bar veins if you have 6 active, letting one refresh to get non coal bar veins quicker.
+Use if you prioritize diamonds/fuel and have all 6 slots.

 MinerEnableMineRemoval: (Default) true {inactive}
 Enable auto removal of mine jobs in Mines tab.